Monad (functional programming): Environment monad

 The ask operation is used to retrieve the current context, while local executes a computation in a modified subcontext.
 As in a state monad, computations in the environment monad may be invoked by simply providing an environment value and applying it to an instance of the monad.

-Formally, a value in an environment monad is equivalent to a function with an additional, anonymous argument; return and bind are equivalent to the K and S combinators, respectively, in the SKI combinator calculus.
+Formally, a value in an environment monad is equivalent to a function with an added, anonymous argument; return and bind are equivalent to the K and S combinators, respectively, in the SKI combinator calculus.

 State monads

 A state monad allows a programmer to attach state information of any type to a calculation.
 Given any value type, the corresponding type in the state monad is a function which accepts a state, then outputs a new state (of type s) along with a return value (of type t).
 This is similar to an environment monad, except that it also returns a new state, and thus allows modeling a mutable environment.